Shiraz Shariff: Political career

 On January 21, 2012, Shariff secured the Progressive Conservative Party nomination for MLA in the riding Calgary-West, in what some observers described as a "shocking" victory over his leading rival candidate, Ken Hughes, the former Alberta Health Services Chairman who had resigned from his position to seek the nomination.
-Controversy would ensue as the nomination results were overturned by the party due to complaints and unsighted irregularities.
+Controversy would ensue as the nomination results were overturned by the party due to complaints and uncited irregularities.
 A second nomination meeting was held, and Hughes emerged victorious.
 Following this nomination, Hughes won the Calgary-West seat during the April 23, 2012 election.